Consumer Medicine Information

 Tell your doctor as soon as possible if...

 Tell your doctor as soon as possible if you notice any of the following:

 yellowing of your skin or the whites of your eyes (jaundice).
-These may be signs of a liver disease.
+These may be signs of

 reduction in the sharpness of your vision

 you see a halo around lights, sparks or lights when your eyes are closed.